-The model used to test the Southern Generators' proposal was also used to test the alternative Snowy Hydro Re-orientation proposal and replicates the NEM dispatch engine's operation of dispatching the least-priced combination of generation to meet a given demand.
+The model used to test the Snowy Hydro Re-orientation proposal was also used to test the alternative Southern Generators' proposal.
+It replicates the NEM dispatch engine's operation of dispatching the least-priced combination of generation to meet a given demand.
 An important aspect of the modelling approach is that it specifically examined the changes to generator bidding behaviour, and thus pricing and generator dispatch, resulting from the proposed Rule changes.
 The model achieved this by using game-theoretic solution techniques.
-This approach allowed the Commission to test the overall effects of the different proposals over a very wide range of bidding and contracting conditions.
+This approach allowed the Commission to test the overall effects of the different proposals over a very wide range of bidding and contracting conditions.35

 A base case was established that reflects the current market arrangements incorporating clamping and re-orientation by NEMMCO.
-The model was then respecified to incorporate the Southern Generators' proposal in order to analyse the dispatch costs and pricing outcomes of the proposal compared to the base case.
-The model was also respecified to incorporate the Snowy Hydro Re-orientation proposal.
+The model was then respecified to incorporate the Snowy Hydro Re-orientation proposal in order to analyse the dispatch costs and pricing outcomes of the proposal compared to the base case.
+The model was also respecified to incorporate the Southern Generators' proposal.

-In summary, the modelling indicated that both the Southern Generators' and Snowy Hydro Re-orientation proposals resulted in a net expected annual production cost saving of \$1-3 million per annum.
+In summary, the modelling indicated that both the Snowy Hydro Re-orientation and Southern Generators' proposals resulted in a net expected annual production cost saving of \$1-3 million per annum.
 Importantly, achieving these savings would not involve any capital outlay or any appreciable operating costs, such as would be required for an equivalent increase in the capacity of the interconnector.